Re-imagining Evaluation: A Culturally Responsive Evaluation Framework

 Please note, this Framework is a living document and experience with culturally responsive work will continue to develop over time.
 The first step on our journey to be more culturally responsive is to raise awareness of the Framework and Principles.

-The Re-imagining Evaluation Framework and Factsheet are now available, please click on the links below:
+The Re-imagining Evaluation Framework and Fact sheet are available using the links below:

 Let's hear from our staff about why the Framework is important